Northrop T-38 Talon: Military

+After graduating from basic flying on the Cessna T-37 Tweet, pilots were trained on more advanced aspects, including supersonic flight, blind flying, formation flight, handling stalls, single-engine flight procedures, low speed flight, and landing techniques.
+Prior to the USAF ceasing the practice of trainees flying within icy conditions, the T-38's engines were prone to being damaged by ingesting ice.
+The relatively small engine intakes are also known to be problematic when flown at low speeds under 'hot and high' conditions.

+The landing gear's brakes have been criticised for being relatively weak, one of several factors that necessitates care while landing.
+Several incidents, including fatalities, have occurred due to imprecise management of the throttles and air speed during landing attempts.
+Despite these factors, the T-38 has been regarded as a relatively safe trainer aircraft even into the twenty-first century.
+Between 1961 and 2005, the fleet has cumulatively flown 25 million hours, during which 150 of the 1,187 T-38s built between 1961 and 1972 were recorded as lost, resulting in 45 deaths.

-Besides the USAF, USN, and NASA, other T-38 operators included the German Air Force, the Portuguese Air Force, the Republic of China Air Force, and the Turkish Air Force.
+Besides the USAF and the USN, other military operators of the T-38 have included the German Air Force, the Portuguese Air Force, the Republic of China Air Force, and the Turkish Air Force.

-Replacement

-The USAF launched the T-X program in 2010 to replace the T-38.
-Bidders included a joint venture of BAE Systems and Rolls-Royce, offering the Hawk trainer, equipped with Rolls' Adour Mk951 engine with FADEC; Lockheed Martin and Korea Aerospace Industries, offering the T-50; and Raytheon and Alenia Aermacchi offering the T-100, an aircraft whose design originated with the M-346.
+During late 2010, the USAF launched the T-X program to procure a replacement for its T-38s.
+Bidders included a joint venture of BAE Systems and Rolls-Royce, offering the Hawk trainer, equipped with Rolls' Adour Mk951 engine with FADEC.
+Lockheed Martin and Korea Aerospace Industries, offered the T-50.
+Raytheon and Alenia Aermacchi offered the T-100, an aircraft whose design originated with the M-346.

 Boeing and Saab offered a new-technology design powered by the General Electric F404 turbofan engine.
-The Boeing/Saab bid first flew on December 20, 2016, and on September 27, 2018, was declared the winner of the T-X competition.
+The Boeing/Saab bid first flew in December 2016.
+It was declared the winner of the T-X competition in September 2018.

 NASA

-NASA operates a fleet of 32 T-38 aircraft and uses the aircraft as a jet trainer for its astronauts, and as a chase plane.
-Its fleet is housed primarily at Ellington Field in Houston, Texas.
+NASA operates a fleet of 32 T-38 trainers.
+The fleet is typically used to train its astronauts and as a chase plane.
+NASA's fleet is housed primarily at Ellington Field in Houston, Texas.
 NASA's internal projections showed the number of operational jet trainers falling to 16 by 2015.
 The agency spends $25–30 million annually to fly and maintain the T-38s.

+In 1966, two Project Gemini astronauts, Elliot See and Charles Bassett, died when their T-38 hit the roof of a McDonnell Douglas fabrication building at Lambert Field in St. Louis.
+Visibility was poor, but a later investigation concluded that the cause of the crash was likely pilot error.

 During the Space Shuttle era, an established NASA tradition was for astronauts to arrive at the Kennedy Space Center in T-38 Talons.